 Side Effects and Risks

 Is eyebrow tinting safe?
 It's complicated.
 Applying permanent or semi-permanent dye near the eye area is not without its risks.
 It should be noted that eyebrow and eyelash tints are not FDA-approved.
 As such, in states like California, where salons are only allowed to use FDA-approved products, eyebrow tinting is not legally allowed.
 However, demand still rises in other states despite this.
 In some places, the practice is legal so long as the dye is not permanent.

 It sounds a little scary, but know that the tint ban is highly precautionary as the aforementioned possible allergic reactions can be worse on this sensitive area of the face.
 "All side effects and risks arise if there are allergies involved," McSpadden explains.
 "If you have an allergy to hair dye and receive this service, you may experience itching, redness, and in some extreme cases, hair loss.
 Always communicate any known allergies to your service provider before starting.
 If no allergies are present, then you are good to go."

-Keep your brows completely dry for the first 12-24 hours after tinting.
+Keep your brows completely dry for the first 12 to 24 hours after tinting.
 Try to avoid any excessive rubbing or scrubbing in the eye area to extend the life of the tint.
 You'll also want to steer clear of oil-based facial products, which will fade the color.

 After you've tinted your brows, using a product to groom them and keep them in place is key.
 Brow gels (we love Milk Makeup's Kush Brow Gel, $20) are ideal if you have thicker, coarser brows with hair that tends to not lay flat.
 Brush the gel through in an upward motion to help hair look more full and stay put.